sbx-bnagle/ALCF-AR2022/02_features/polaris.md

 An Argonne-led ALCC team is leveraging Polaris to perform high-fidelity computational fluid dynamics and multiphysics simulations to investigate fundamental flow phenomena in next-generation nuclear power reactors.
 The project’s simulations will be carried out in collaboration with X-energy and TerraPower (recipients of awards from DOE’s Advanced Reactor Demonstration Program) with the potential to accelerate the deployment of carbon-free energy solutions.

 Building on years of work using Theta, a Princeton University-led team is using Polaris to advance their 3D simulations of core-collapse supernova.
-With their new INCITE allocation, the researchers will conduct not only a full suite of 3D simulations for the spectrum of progenitor stars but carry out these simulations for approximately five times the physical time possible with their previous INCITE allocations all the way to the asymptotic state.
+With their new INCITE allocation, the researchers will conduct not only a full suite of 3D simulations for the spectrum of progenitor stars but carry out these simulations for approximately five times the physical time possible with their previous INCITE allocations, all the way to the asymptotic state.